Little Kittens Are Getting Ready For Their First Sneak Attack And It's Definitely Adorable

 35.

-Dr. Koski, a cat behavior expert, stated that kittens training their ambush skills are not only an extremely cute topic, but it also demonstrates how naturally predatory felines are.
-"Cats evolved to be highly stealthy because they are both predators (who often need to get fairly close to their prey before attacking) and prey (who need to be able to move around in their environment without being hunted by a larger predator)," she explained.
+Kittens training their ambush skills are not only an extremely cute topic, but it also demonstrates how naturally predatory felines are.
+Cats evolved to be highly stealthy because they are both predators, who often need to get fairly close to their prey before attacking, and prey, who need to be able to move around in their environment without being hunted by a larger predator.

 In the beginning, cats were primarily kept for pest control purposes rather than companionship.
-They were essentially on their own and had to hunt for their food—just like their big cat cousins in the wild.
+They were essentially on their own and had to hunt for their food, just like their big cat cousins in the wild.

 Without large quantities of food and prey, natural selection took effect, and only the most successful hunters survived and reproduced.
 Essentially, the cats we keep now are descendants of those great hunter cats.